Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 Following a similar line of reasoning, if we assume that $|T(\pref)|<|T(\pref^\ast)|$, we obtain that $k\geq k^\ast$.
 We conclude that $k=k^\ast$.
 By setting $k=1$, we obtain that $F$ is the Uniform Plurality rule. \end{proof}

-An interesting and immediate question that arises in view of our previous results is whether all of the axioms mentioned are in fact necessary for the characterisation, that is, whether those axioms are independent.
-We now show that this is indeed the case, by providing examples of voting rules that satisfy all but one of the axioms featuring in the theorems.

-The most interesting of these is the example of a voting rule that satisfies all of the axioms but Continuity, as that axiom does not feature in the characterisation of the Plurality rule in the standard model of voting with linear preferences due to \citet{sekiguchi2012characterization}.
+Next, we proceed to establishing the independence of the axioms used in the previous results by providing examples of voting rules that satisfy all but one of the axioms featuring in our theorems.
+The most interesting case is the case of a voting rule that satisfies all of the axioms but Continuity, as that axiom does not feature in the characterisation of the Plurality rule in the standard model of voting with linear preferences due to \citet{sekiguchi2012characterization}.
 Also, recall that \citet{ching1996simple} showed that Continuity can be dropped from \citeauthor{richelsonplurality1978}'s \citeyearpar{richelsonplurality1978} original characterisation.
-So the need for Continuity is a crucial difference between our Theorems~\ref{theo:plurality} and~\ref{theo:monosimpleplurality}, and related results for the standard model.
+So the need for Continuity is a crucial difference between our Theorems~\ref{theo:plurality} and~\ref{theo:monosimpleplurality} and related results for the standard model.
 Loosely speaking, the reason for this difference is that, for our model of voting with partial orders, the different structures of the top sets permit us to vary the number of points awarded to the most preferred alternatives, making T-Congruity and Contraction less demanding.